CameronAyling-abertay/Unknown-Studios/README.md

 Install Instructions:

-- Download the .exe file
+- Download the Wolf In Sheep's Clothing zip file
+- Extract the file
+- Open the file and go into the WindowsNoEditor file
-- Run it
+- Run the executable labeled "gameplay_loop.exe"

 Game Concept Rundown (Synopsis):